ReadingAndThinking.com

 The authors also reveal how to use the Balanced Scorecard as a robust learning system for testing, gaining feedback on, and updating the organization's strategy.
 Finally, they walk through the steps that managers in any company can use to build their own Balanced Scorecard.

-The Balanced Scorecard provides the management system for companies to invest in long-term-in customers, employees, new product development, and systems rather than managing the bottom line to pump up short-term earnings.
+The Balanced Scorecard provides the management system for companies to invest in long-term customers, employees, new product development, and systems rather than managing the bottom line to pump up short-term earnings.
 It will change the way you measure and manage your business.

 8. The Strategy Book